The lawyers at Aaron Waxman & Associates are experienced with Disability, Personal Injury and Employment claims.

 Right to a safe work environment

-Under the Ontario Occupational Health and Safety Act (OHSA) workers have the right to refuse to work in a workplace they have reason to believe is likely to endanger them.
+Under the Ontario Occupational Health and Safety Act (OHSA) provincial workers have the right to refuse to work in a workplace they have reason to believe is likely to endanger them.
+The burden of proof that the environment is unsafe rests with the employee and the employer must show they have taken reasonable steps to make the workplace safe.

 Freedom from Discrimination